PiotrSzalski/Chinese-Checkers/README.md

 I created this project with my friend as an university project.
 I was responsible for client-server communication, logic of movements and some GUI functions.

-Instruction :
+Instruction :<br/>
-1.Run Server.class and enter number of players and bots.
+1.Run Server.class and enter number of players and bots.<br/>
-2.Every player need to run his/her own program (Client.class).
+2.Every player need to run his/her own program (Client.class).<br/>
 3.When all players are connected to server, server allow you to start the game.